powebe/oTree/faq.md

 #### How can I contribute to oTree?

-The simplest way to contribute is to use oTree yourself, and then send notes about your experience to chris@otree.org.
+The simplest way to contribute is to use oTree, and then send notes about your experience to chris@otree.org.
 You could tell us about your experience getting started and any issues you noticed, even if they are minor.